ryanmcgrath/cacao/CONTRIBUTING.md

    Once you are ready to apply the formatting changes, run

    ```
-   cargo fmt --all
+   cargo +nightly fmt --all
    ```

    You won't see any output, but all your files will be corrected.

 You can also use rustfmt to make corrections or highlight issues in your editor.
-Check out [their README](https://github.com/rust-lang-nursery/rustfmt) for details.
+Check out [their README](https://github.com/rust-lang/rustfmt) for details.

 ### Notes
 This project prefers verbose naming, to a certain degree - UI code is read more often than written, so it's worthwhile to ensure that it scans well.
-It also maps well to existing Cocoa/cacao idioms and is generally preferred.
+It also maps well to existing Cocoa/Cacao idioms and is generally preferred.